- Specialty advertising revenues up 7% in the quarter

 (1) See definitions and discussion under Key Performance Indicators in MD&A.

 (2) Reflects the disposition of the Quebec Radio operations, which occurred on February 1, 2011, as discontinued operations in all periods presented.

 (3) Excludes the impact of a $6.8 million ($0.08 per share) non-cash tax expense related to an increase in the Ontario long-term tax rate which was substantively enacted in the fourth quarter 2012.

 Consolidated Results from Continuing Operations

-- Segment revenues increased 9% both in the fourth quarter and for the fiscal year
+- Segment revenues decreased 3% in Q4 2012, but increased 3% for the fiscal year

-- Specialty advertising revenues decreased 6% in the fourth quarter, but increased 11% for the fiscal year
+- Specialty advertising revenues increased 7% in Q4 2012 and were flat for the fiscal year

-- Subscriber revenues increased 3% in the fourth quarter and 6% for the fiscal year
+- Subscriber revenues decreased 1%, both in Q4 2012 and for the fiscal year

 Corus Entertainment Inc. reports in Canadian dollars.